 If your license is issued on or before December 31 it will be subject to renewal prior to March 1 of the following year.
 This includes payment of the annual renewal fee and meeting the educational requirements for renewal.

 Any license issued after January 1, 2008 will be required to complete the Kentucky State Chiropractic Jurisprudence course.
 This course will satisfy two of the twelve required continuing education hours.
 Please contact the Board office for more information on this course.
+Information regarding the date and registration details for this course will be mailed to you when your license is issued.

 For your convenience, you may print, complete and sign this Application